Peter Law: Death and legacy

 Law died at his home in Nantyglo, aged 58, suffering from a recurrent brain tumour first diagnosed during the 2005 election campaign.
 As a result of his death, there were by-elections in Blaenau Gwent for both the UK Parliament and the Welsh Assembly seats.
 In the by-elections Law's former agent, Dai Davies, won the election to Law's former Westminster seat, while his widow Trish Law succeeded him in the Welsh Assembly.
 Both stood under the banner of the Blaenau Gwent People's Voice Group.

-His widow has claimed that he was offered a peerage not to stand against Labour in Blaenau Gwent in 2005, an allegation denied by Labour.
+His widow has claimed that he was offered a peerage to not stand against Labour in Blaenau Gwent in 2005, an allegation denied by Labour.
 The claim had considerable media impact because of the ongoing Cash for Peerages police investigation.

 Law's funeral was held on Thursday 4 May 2006, at Christchurch in Ebbw Vale, exactly a year after he was elected to parliament.
 Some schools and businesses closed in order to allow people to see the cortège, and people lined the streets, with the funeral described as the biggest in the town since that of Nye Bevan.
 Law was cremated at Gwent Crematorium.
 On 10 May 2006 a thanksgiving service took place at St Paul's Church for those unable to get a seat or unable to attend Law's funeral.

 In December 2007 a memorial concert in honour of Law was held locally, with the proceeds raised donated to Hospice of the Valleys.
 On 10 December 2007 a plaque in Law's honour was also installed at the new Ebbw Vale Parkway railway station, with the location chosen to mark his years of campaigning for a railway link to Cardiff to be restored for the community.